codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 Now we have our image being built properly we can add to our `docker-compose.yml`, but unlike the postgres image that we have already, we want to build the image based in the `Dockerfile` and also we need to set up some environment variables to connect to the database.

-So we add a new service to the file, and instead of using `image` we are going to use `build` and pass the relative path to the `Dockerfile` that we want to build.
+So we add a new service to the file.
+Instead of using `image`, we are going to use `build` and pass the relative path to the `Dockerfile` that we want to build.

-We map the port and add the environment variable for the `DB_HOST` pointing to our `db` service and the postgres port, and for last we add the `depends_on` saying that we depend on the `db` service.
+We map the port and add the environment variable for the `DB_HOST` pointing to our `db` service and the postgres port.
+Finally, we add the `depends_on` saying that we depend on the `db` service.

 ```yml
 version: '3.1'